Capt. J.R. Waits (me!) or one of my partnered licensed captains will be your guide for an exciting day on

 anglers while the smaller flats boat can handle three anglers plus the

 captain.
-Both boats are equiped with Minn Kota trolling motors and a
+Both boats are equiped with Minn Kota trolling motors and the The Power Pole anchoring system.
+I can control it by

 remote control and can get the boat stopped in any conditions.
 Both